The 60-second version

 Proprioception loss + recovery time (Hertel 2008)

-Jay Hertel published the foundational mechanistic review on chronic ankle instability in the Journal of Athletic Training in 2008.
+Jay Hertel published the foundational mechanistic review on chronic ankle instability in Clinics in Sports Medicine in 2008 Hertel 2008.
 The core insight is that ankle sprains do not heal cleanly.
 Even an apparently mild "rolled ankle" produces measurable proprioceptive deficits — disrupted joint-position sense, slower peroneal-muscle reaction time, and impaired single-leg balance — that persist for months.
 Hertel termed the syndrome "functional ankle instability," distinct from mechanical laxity, and showed that it is the primary driver of recurrent ankle sprains.

 The implication for fall trail runners is asymmetric.
 A runner who sprained an ankle in summer is at substantially elevated risk of a second sprain in fall, because the residual proprioceptive deficit interacts with the unpredictable terrain.
-A 2014 review by Doherty and colleagues estimated that 40 percent of patients with an acute ankle sprain develop chronic ankle instability, with recurrence rates approaching 70 percent in some active populations.
+A 2016 prospective cohort study by Doherty and colleagues followed patients after a first-time lateral ankle sprain and found that balance-test and joint-position deficits measured soon after injury predicted which patients went on to develop chronic ankle instability Doherty 2016 — for a meaningful share of first-time sprains, the injury does not resolve cleanly but becomes a recurring problem.
 The flip side is that the proprioceptive deficit is trainable — the same mechanism that creates the recurrence risk responds to neuromuscular training.

 Single-leg balance progressions

 Single-leg balance work is the first-line proprioceptive intervention with the strongest evidence base.
-A 2008 randomised trial by McGuine and Keene in the American Journal of Sports Medicine tested a balance-training program in high-school basketball and soccer athletes and documented a 38 percent reduction in ankle-sprain incidence over the season.
+A 2006 randomised trial by McGuine and Keene in the American Journal of Sports Medicine tested a balance-training program in high-school basketball and soccer athletes and documented a 38 percent reduction in ankle-sprain incidence over the season McGuine 2006.
 The protocol used progressive single-leg standing tasks.

 The progression that works for trail runners: week 1 starts with single-leg standing on a firm floor for 30 seconds, both eyes open and eyes closed, three sets per leg, twice daily.
 Week 2 progresses to single-leg standing on a soft surface (pillow, folded towel) with eyes open for 30 seconds, plus eyes-open single-leg standing while passing a ball or weight from hand to hand.
 Week 3 progresses to single-leg standing on a balance pad or BOSU with light perturbations — a partner gently nudging the standing arm in unpredictable directions, or the standing leg in a slight Y-balance reach pattern.